galaxtric158/alilmultitool/README.md

 # ALilMultitool
-just my little .bat file multitool i made
+just my little batch (.bat) file multitool i made
 ### WHY YOU SHOULD INSTALL!! !! !111
 - its funny ig
 - its to support broke people (galax)